jgbarah/aframe-playground/interaction-01/README.md

 ### Adding a camera

-Curiosly enough, adding a camera element to the scene makes movement in desktop to stop working:
+Curiously enough, adding a camera component to the scene makes keys and dragging in desktop, and camera orientation in mobile, to stop working:

 ```html
 <a-scene>